Updated on 15. November 2021 from ÁYIO-Q Redaktion

 - Targeted synthetic basic drugs (tsDMARDs)

 Injected painkillers and anti-inflammatories work very well against the pain, but can affect the blood vessels and the stomach.
-Non-steroidal anti-inflammatory drugs have almost all undesirable side effects when taken continuously, so it must be avoided.
+Non-steroidal anti-inflammatory drugs almost all have undesirable side effects when taken continuously, which is why they should be avoided.

 A treatment without medication